-In Vogue's 1969 Christmas issue, Russian-American novelist Vladimir Nabokov (1899-1977) offered his advice on teaching Ulysses, "Instead of perpetuating the pretentious nonsense of Homeric, chromatic, and visceral chapter headings, instructors should prepare maps of Dublin with Bloom's and Stephen's intertwining itineraries clearly traced."
+"Instead of perpetuating the pretentious nonsense of Homeric, chromatic and visceral chapter headings, instructors should prepare maps of Dublin with Bloom's and Stephen's intertwining itineraries clearly traced."
 (Talmey 1969:191).
 Nabokov's take of a hand-drawn map of the paths that the protagonists took through Dublin is obviously quite unusable.
-More intelligible is the Ulysses Map that Luke McManus & Janette Mooney created in 2011 as "a visual guide to the relative movements of the protagonists [...] in the form of the London Undergound map" (inscribed on the work).
-Citing Harry Beck's 1931 schematic diagram, they designed two lines covering a total of 18 stations - a green line for Stephen of 11 stations, and an orange line for Bloom of 15 stations, of which 8 converge.
+More intelligible is the Ulysses Map that Luke McManus & Janette Mooney created in 2011 as "a visual guide to the relative movements of the protagonists [...] in the form of the London Undergound map".
+Citing Harry Beck's 1931 schematic diagram, they designed two lines covering a total of 18 stations - a green line of 11 stations for Stephen and an orange line of 15 stations for Bloom, of which 8 stations converge.
 However, this take is also hardly a map.
 In fact, Ulysses, like the Glass, is beyond the concept of mapping.
-In principle, it mirrors only the elementary narrative of the Odyssey.
-With due respect to the sacred number three (see III.1), Ulysses is written in 18 parts, which is 6 parts short of the Odyssey's division.
-Each of the chapters corresponds to an episode of Homer's classical epic, which recounts the decade-long, danger-fraught journey home from Troy of Odysseus.
+In principle, it mirrors only the elementary narrative of the Odyssev.
+With due respect to the sacred number three (see III.1), Ulvsses is written in 18 parts, which is 6 parts short of the Odvssey's division.
+Each of the chapters corresponds to an episode of Homer's classical epic, which recounts the decade-long and dangerfraught journey home from Troy of Odysseus.
 The juxtaposition of that Greek hero's mythical adventures with the mundane events of Bloomsday infuses the work with a grand irony.
 Bloomsday is actually the author's autobiographic tribute to Nora Barnacle, representing the date on which Joyce took his future wife on their first outing, a walk from Dublin to the nearby village of Ringsend (Ellmann 1959:156).
-Therefore, any attempt at cartography of either Ulysses or the Glass is vain, because these works are allegorical rather than literal.
+Therefore, any attempt at cartography of either Ulysses or the Glass is vain because these works are allegorical rather than literal.